alpegon/udacity-cloud-devops/infastructure-as-code/project/README.md

 # Infrastructure as Code

-This folder contains the files used in the project for lesson 3.
+This folder contains the files used in the project for chapter 3.

 * [scripts](/scripts): contains the scripts used to easy the code deployment from the awscli.
 * [cloudformation](/cloudformation): containes the CloudFormation recipes used to deploy the infrastructure.

 ## Infrastrucutre Diagram
-As summary of the infrastrucutre create check the image below:
+As summary of the infrastrucutre created check the image below:

 ![Infrastructure](/project-iac/UdacityProject.svg)